Our Food Bank Helps Fight Food Insecurity in Altoona, PA

 As we continue to grow, Blessings of Hope will continue to empower families and individuals by distributing manageable portions of food to nearby food ministries.
 With your help, we hope to continue to take excess food that normally would go to landfills and put it into the hands and stomachs of those that need it most.

 Poverty and Its Effect on Food Insecurity

-You can learn more about what exactly food insecurity is by reading a few of our blog posts, but to simplify it, food insecurity happens when a family has had a reduction in the quality or quantity of food available to them.
-The US Department of Agriculture (USDA) even defines the low food availability being due to low income.
+You can learn more about what food insecurity is by reading a few of our blog posts, but to simplify it, food insecurity happens when a family has had a reduction in the quality or quantity of food available to them.
+The US Department of Agriculture (USDA) defines that low food availability is due to low income.

 In a USDA study, it was found that the “rates of food insecurity were substantially higher than the national average for households with incomes near or below the Federal poverty line.”
 When you consider that fact, it’s more important than ever that we work together to end poverty and food insecurity.

 At Blessings of Hope, we want our food donations to reach our neighbors who need it most, which is why we know Altoona food banks and others need our help.
 And unfortunately, we need help now more than ever.